simod/geonode-documents/README.rst

 Features
 --------

-- (Planned) Integration with GeoNetwork (maps and files registered in GeoNetwork)
+- (Planned) Full metadata from GeoNode ResourceBase
 - (Planned) Auto pdf document creation after using the print button in the map composer.